How Much Does It Cost to Install a Propane Furnace in 2025?

 Two-stage propane furnaces range from $1,800 to $5,900.
 On average, homeowners spend around $3,850 to install a two-stage propane furnace.
 These units have three settings: off, low, and high.
 If the house is cold, the furnace uses the high setting to reach the desired temperature, then switches to the low setting to maintain the temperature.

-This setup keeps your home more consistently comfortable and uses less propane, so it’s more affordable to run than a single-stage furnace.
+This setup keeps your home more consistently comfortable and uses less propane, making it more affordable than a single-stage furnace.

 Modulating

-A modulating propane furnace costs approximately $2,300 to $6,700, with an average price point of $4,500, installed.
+A modulating propane furnace costs approximately $2,300 to $6,700, with an average price point of $4,500, including installation.
 Also known as a continuous furnace, a modulating model runs continuously with multiple settings.

 Although it's always on, it has more finesse than other types, consumes less fuel, and is much more efficient.
-Although these units cost more to install, they're much more energy-efficient and cost-efficient over time.
+These units cost more upfront but are much more energy-efficient and cost-efficient over time.

 The brand you go with can have a big influence on cost.
 Don't just go with the least expensive option.
 Shop around, choose the right furnace for your home, and look at the extras you get for your money, such as service agreements or extended warranties.